-Comharcumann Cois Fharraige has a plan to legalise and develop illicit poteen making into an industry for the west of Ireland.
+Comharchumann Cois Fharraige has a plan to legalise and develop illicit poteen making it into an industry for the west of Ireland.

-Michael Lally of Comharcumann Cois Fharraige outlines the proposal for RTÉ News.
+Michael Lally of Comharchumann Cois Fharraige outlines the proposal for RTÉ News.

 For generations, poteen-making has been big business in Connemara.

 People have been making poteen in the Connemara hills for generations.
 It is an illegal industry, but as the Gardaí have been unable to halt production, it is also an industry that is very much alive, and lucrative.
 One bottle can cost £3.50, but the production price can be as little as 30 pence.